Cassava Flour (Tapioca) Cake is a chewy, spiced delight from an unusual ingredient for cake, but this is well worth trying. Perfect for celiacs too.

-- 6 tablespoons of butter , at room temperature, divided
+- 6 tablespoons butter, , at room temperature, divided

 - 1 egg

-Bake for 20 mins, or until you poke it with a skewer and it comes out clean.
+- Bake: Cook in preheated oven for 20 mins, or until you poke it with a skewer and it comes out clean.
 Cool to room temperature and chill.
 Loosen the edges with a knife, cover with a plate that can hold the syrup and turn.
-Serve at room temperature.